This practice note includes detailed advice on:

 If your practice is complex you may need to put in place a systematic approach to identifying risks.
 In smaller, less complex practices a brainstorming session may be sufficient.

-When you have completed your initial assessment in relation to the Code, you should widen your assessment to consider other areas, such as other parts of the handbook, other regulatory requirements and non-regulatory risks.
+When you have completed your initial assessment in relation to the Code of Conduct, you should widen your assessment to consider other areas, such as other parts of the SRA Code, other regulatory requirements and non-regulatory risks.

 5.2.4 Approaches to risk